Archaoss/OneLastBrick/notes.md

 Mechanics
 =========

-Having the paddle follow the cursor but attached with aspring.
+Having the paddle follow the cursor but attached with a spring.